srozange/gini/README.md

 ###  Advice

 Code executed during method interception is defined in methods annotated with the @Around annotations.
-Those methodes are contained in classes annotated with the @advice annotation.
+Those methods are contained in classes annotated with the @advice annotation.

 Target methods are defined with a joinpoint (property of the @Around annotation).
 A joinpoint is a regular expression matching method patterns of form *package.class.method*.